FGamil/Signals_Project/README.md

 ```
 ## Thirdly: Signal processing
 ### Preparing data
-After finishing the preprocessing part, the output zip file was then uploaded as a dataset to a new notebook to work on.
+After finishing the preprocessing part, the output zip file was then uploaded as a dataset to a new notebook called [Signals processing](https://github.com/FGamil/Signals_Project/blob/main/Signals%20processing.ipynb) to work on.
 After importing the necessary libraries some hyperparameters that will be used later on on the processing are intialized.

 ```